yun-long/Foundations-of-Robotics/README.md

 How does a robot move?
 How does a robot see?
 How does a robot learn?
 How to represent a robot?
 How to control a robot?
 How to estimate the state of a robot?
 How to design a robot?
 Too many questions, right?
-As a self-taught robotics researcher, I have struggled to find the right resources to learn fundamental knowledge in robotics.
-This repository is a collection of **Lecture Notes** I made.
+This repository provides a collection of **Online Lectures** and **Lecture Notes**.
 The design principle of those notes is to be concise, clear, and comprehensive, namely, **less is more**.

-Please let me know if you have interests by **Star** this repository.
+Whether you're a beginner or looking to deepen your understanding, this resource aims to lay a solid foundation in robotics.

+If you find this repository helpful, you can **Star** it to show your support.

 Stay tuned for more updates.

-Disclaimer: The notes may contain errors.
+**Disclaimer**: The notes may contain errors.

 ### Overview
 ![diagram](./docs/source/images/diagram_gray.png)